IGDanie/Rocked--A-text-based-adventure/README.md

-# Rocked a text based adventure game!
+# Rocked, a text based adventure game!

 A very simple and very wierd/random text based adventure game.
 Live by the rocks, die by the rocks.